paritytech/subxt/examples/ffi-example/README.md

 ## Prerequisites
 - Rust toolchain (with cargo)
 - Python 3
 - Node.js (for the JS example.
-Version 19 worked on my M2 Mac, but version 22 did not, so YMMY).
+Version 19 worked on my M2 Mac, but version 22 did not, so YMMV).
 - A running Substrate node (Polkadot) on ws://127.0.0.1:8000.
 One can use Chopsticks for a quick local Polkadot node:

   ```shell